stackup-wallet/accessctl/README.md

 # Account Modules

-A collection of ERC-7579 and smart session modules built and maintained by the Stackup team.
+A collection of ERC-7579 and smart session modules built by Stackup.

 ## Summary of modules